donkeyrat/VanillaPlus/README.md

  - Added TGCore as a dependency.
  - Added a setting to toggle a nerf to every unit's health.
+ - Added a setting to toggle unit floatiness.
  - Added setting saving.
  - Reworked the Halberd.
  - Reworked the Super Boxer.